 - In respect of transaction relating to one event or occasion from a person

 Otherwise than by an account payee cheque or account payee demand draft or electronic clearing systemIt is further proposed that said restriction shall not apply to government, banking companies (now withdrawn through notification 28/2017)

 DISALLOWNACE OF DEPRECIATION U/S 32 AND CAPITAL EXPENDITURE U/S 35AD ON CASH PAYMENT AND AMENDMENT IN SECTION 40A(3)Under existing provisions, revenue expenditure incurred in cash exceeding certain monetary threshold limit is not allowed (sec40A(3)) subject to exception under rule 6DD.
 However there is no provision for disallowance of capital expenditure paid in cash.

-So, it won’t be wrong to say that this years budget has taken a step to curb black money and promote digital transactions majorly by disallowing cash expenditure subject to limit and giving reward for accepting digital payments.
+CONCLUSIONSo, it won’t be wrong to say that this years budget has taken a step to curb black money and promote digital transactions majorly by disallowing cash expenditure subject to limit and giving reward for accepting digital payments.